bohanhou14/gaze_gaps/instructions.md

     - it contradicts something from earlier in the context
     - the generated text does not look like legal text

     or simply that the text it generates does not seem like a plausible continuation of the immediately preceding context.
-If this type of error is **present**, add the label `1` and move on to the next example.
-If it is **not present**, continue to item (2).
+If this type of error is **present**, add the label `1`.
+Continue to item (2)

 2. Target Mismatch: The language model's generated text may not be obviously wrong, but it makes substantively different claims from the target text (i.e. the original text from the case).
 This could be because
     - the citations are grouped in a different way from the target
     - the generated text makes different and possibly (although not necessarily) contradictory claims about one or more citations from those made in the target text

-    If this type of mismatch is **present** add the label `2` and continue to item (3).
-If it is **not present**, add the label `0` and move on to the next example.
+    If this type of mismatch is **present** add the label `2`.
+Continue to item (3)

 3. Citation Mismatch: The language model's generated text does not align with the content of the citation it points to.
 This might be because
    - the generated text attributes information from one citation to a different citation
    - the generated text fails to use one of the citations that were given to it
    - one of the retrieved contains no relevant information about the case

     If this type of error is **present**, add the label `3` and move on to the next example.
-Otherwise, move on to the next example without adding anything.
+If none of the above errors are presnet, add the label `0` and move on to the next example.

-Note that where an example falls into multiple categories (typically both 2 and 3), you should include both labels, separated by a comma.
+Note that where an example falls into multiple categories, you should include both labels, separated by a comma.